PatrickFreyy/PlanIt/docs/srs.md

 ### 1.2 Scope
-The project is going to be realized as a web-application, data will be stored locally.
+The project is going to be realized as a local-application, data will be stored locally.

 There will be no different categories of users.